isomerpages/scdf-ebsc/_managing-operational-stress/Automatic Thoughts.md

 *Note: This list is not exhaustive.*

 ### Helpful Thoughts
-Fortunately, it is possible to break the cycle of negativity and challenge your unhelpful thoughts.

-By reframing such thoughts into more helpful thoughts, you can break free from negative patterns of behaviours.
-Try out these [tools](/being-a-resilient-responder/mental-fitness) to challenge unhelpful thoughts and build your mental fitness!
+Looking at certain situations and perceiving them as unhelpful can be a positive point of growth!
+It is possible to break the cycle of negativity and challenge your unhelpful thoughts.
+This can be done by reframing such thoughts into more helpful thoughts, so that you can break free from negative patterns of behaviours.
+Try out these [tools](/being-a-resilient-responder/mental-fitness) to **challenge unhelpful thoughts** and **build your mental fitness**!

 ### References
 * Psychology Tools. (n.d.). *Thoughts in CBT*. [https://www.psychologytools.com/self-help/thoughts-in-cbt/](https://www.psychologytools.com/self-help/thoughts-in-cbt/)